"The global competition group at White & Case is the king of the novel antitrust case."

 We advise clients worldwide on the complexities of proposed cross-border transactions (mergers, joint ventures).
 We produce a regularly updated comprehensive catalogue of global merger notification requirements.

 With more than 180 lawyers in 23 offices on four continents, we offer our clients an integrated worldwide team of competition law experts, providing a coordinated approach to the increasingly global competitive issues facing our clients: corporations; investment banks; partnerships; trade associations; information exchanges; and individuals.
 We are recognized by Global Competition Review, the leading international authority on competition law and practice, as one of the world's top competition practices.

 The international nature of our practice has enabled us to develop particular experience in advising on cross-border or international mergers and acquisitions, joint ventures, licensing and distribution arrangements and criminal investigations.
 We also offer comprehensive advice on national requirements in over 70 countries worldwide.
 We have been privileged to handle some of the most complex multijurisdictional antitrust matters of recent times.

 We are in constant direct contact with the world's most influential antitrust authorities through the multijurisdictional specialists in our Washington, New York and Brussels offices.
 They work closely together with our other competition lawyers worldwide, allowing us to advise on the full range of competition issues in virtually all jurisdictions.
-Many of our other offices also offer comprehensive global antitrust counseling, including, Tokyo, Mexico City, Paris, Helsinki, Istanbul, Warsaw, London, Hamburg, Prague and Bratislava.
+Many of our other offices also offer comprehensive global antitrust counseling, including, Tokyo, Mexico City, Paris, Moscow, Helsinki, Istanbul, Warsaw, London, Hamburg, Prague and Bratislava.

 - Trials/Litigation: We regularly represent clients in courts and tribunals throughout the United States—including the Supreme Court—the European courts and national courts in cases involving cartels, parallel civil/criminal proceedings, civil class actions and arbitration.
 We handled the two largest antitrust trials in the world in 2012 and 2013 with wins for Toshiba in both.
 Among the clients that have used our services are DuPont, Toshiba, Canon, Microsoft, the European Commission, GlaxoSmithKline and UEFA.